K. S. Rajah: Private practice

+Personal life

+In December 1959 Rajah married his wife Gnanambigai.

 Active in volunteer work, Rajah was the Chairman of the Sri Aurobindo Society Singapore the Secretary and later the President of the Hindu Centre, and the Vice-President of the Singapore Anti-Narcotics Association.
 He also served with the Hindu Endowments Board, Kong Meng San Phor Kark See Temple, Mount Alvernia Hospital and the Society for the Physically Disabled.

-Later years

 Rajah died in hospital on 17 June 2010 at the age of 80 years, having suffered from angiosarcoma, a rare cancer of the lining of the blood vessels, of the scalp for a year.
-He was survived by his wife Gnanambigai Rajah; his sons Surenthiraraj (known as Suressh; as of June 2010 he was Head of Aviation and Shipping and a civil and commercial litigation partner at Harry Elias Partnership) and Yogenthiran, and daughters Jothie and Vaani; eight grandchildren; and 11 of his siblings.
+He was survived by his wife Gnanambigai Rajah; his two sons, and two daughters; eight grandchildren.

 Awards and honours

 Rajah was conferred the Pingat Bakti Masyarakat (Public Service Medal) at the National Day Awards in August 2002.
 In October 2008 he received the C.C.
 Tan Award, which recognizes lawyers who display the highest ideals of the profession, from the Law Society for "his personal integrity, honesty and outstanding contributions to the legal profession".